pminina01/readthedocs/Database-target.md

 #### SQL scripts to set up the database objects

-Remember to grant permissions on the database objects to the website can execute the stored procedure.
+Remember to grant permissions on the database objects so that the website can execute the stored procedure.

 ```sql
 CREATE TABLE [dbo].[NLog] (